wifijt/esp32-cyberpower-ups/README.md

-# ESP32 CyberPower UPS Monitor
+# ESPHome - ESP32 CyberPower UPS Monitor

 An ESPHome custom component for the ESP32-S3 that monitors CyberPower UPS units via USB HID.
 This driver allows you to bring real-time power data into Home Assistant without the need for a dedicated NUT server.